 The secret is this:

-Behind one line of a great solo lies the weight of thousands of hours of practice.
+Behind one line of a great solo lies the weight of a thousand hours of practice.
 Years of listening.
 Dozens of transcribed solos.
 Decades of private instruction.
 Tough lessons picked up in jam sessions and revelations passed on by mentors.

 …all in just a dozen notes.